uke5tar/revuese/README.md

 -- Comes with login, logout, signup and password-reset pages and the built-in logic needed for that to authenticate.
 - Automatic creation of an user database in firestore after signup
 - Firebase CRUD methods
--- Essential Firebase methods are abstracted into reusable mixins (addDatabase, getData, mergeData, removeField, updateData)
+-- Essential Firebase methods are abstracted into reusable mixins (addNamedCollection, addAutoIdCollection, getData, mergeData, removeField, updateData, overwriteData) with userUid by default

 Other features:
 - Vuetify component library with robo-font and material design icon library locally installed via npm